akkinenirajesh/ppms/social.md

-What to post into social networks? e.g Checkin to an Activity, Going to an Activity
+What to post into social networks? e.g Checkin to an Event, Going to an Event